 Filters are manufactured from differing materials, with disposable fiberglass filters being the most common.
 Polyester and pleated filters trap more dust but may limit your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, remember that's like putting a MERV 16 filter in your heating and cooling unit.
 It’s highly unlikely your unit was designed to handle that amount of resistance.
-If you’re troubled by indoor air quality in Wheeling, consider installing a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works alongside your comfort system.